Oriana Wilson

-Oriana Fanny Wilson, CBE (née Souper; ca. 1874 – 25 April 1945) was a British naturalist and humanitarian who received the Commander of the British Empire for her services during the First World War.
+Oriana Fanny Wilson, CBE (née Souper; c.
+1874 – 25 April 1945) was a British naturalist and humanitarian who received the Commander of the Order of the British Empire for her services during the First World War.
 Her husband was the polar explorer Edward Adrian Wilson.

 Early life

 Oriana Souper was born in Bradfield, Berkshire, in circa 1874 as the oldest child of Fanny Emmeline (née Beaumont) and Francis Abraham Souper, a clergyman and headmaster of Bradfield College.
 The 1881 census listed her as six years old with three younger siblings, James F. T., Noel Beaumont, and Constance.
-At age twelve, her mother died, which left her to care for the household.
+When she was twelve, her mother died, which required her to care for the household.

 Before her marriage, she worked as a matron at a prep school in Cheltenham.

 Naturalist work

 Reverend George Seaver described Wilson as "a good field naturalist and blest with a quick and lively observation", saying that she, like her husband, had a particular affinity for birds.

 Wilson collected the holotype for the Australasian bent-wing bat, for which Oldfield Thomas named the species Miniopterus orianae.

 In 1914, Leiper and Atkinson named a cestode genus after her, Oriana, with the type species of the genus as Oriana wilsoni.
 However, Oriana was recognised as a synonym of Tetrabothrius, so the species was renamed as T. wilsoni.